Affordable Housing for Seniors in Jeopardy Again - Can Fullerton Learn from Other Cities?

 At the heart of that action is the fact that an exception in the Fair Housing law allows for parks to be designated “Senior Only” – but that exception only applies if over 80% of the spaces are occupied by at least one person age 55 or older.

-An Observer report in April 2023 updated current conditions at Rancho La Paz.
+An April 2023 Observer update was reported on current conditions at Rancho La Paz.

 “Selling of units for residents that choose to go into assisted living or live with children has become more challenging as well; with increases in the space rentals to new buyers, very few seniors meet the criteria for proof of monthly income, which is required to be three times the space rental at (least $5,000. dollars per month).
 This is not retirement income for any seniors I know.
 As a result, homeowners lose 10s of thousands of dollars of equity selling under these difficult circumstances.
 In addition, the park owner will inevitably have a below-market offer to buy the units from owners that can no longer afford to live here and cannot sell due to the lack of park-required income for new residents, thus resulting in more units for the owner to rent out.